Function Parameters

 Details are ruled in the respective function definitions.

 Type checking of function parameters takes place at run-time.
 Depending on the parameter requested, a specific type (e.g. numeral), multiple different types, or all types are accepted.
-Various functions dealing with tables do also accept table columns as function parameters which is a flexible parameter type and accepts one of the following: individual header names, individual column numbers or several of them provided in a parameter set.
+Various functions dealing with tables do also accept table columns as function parameters which is a flexible parameter type and accepts one of the following: individual header names, individual column numbers or several of them provided in a set.

 The ability to pass code pieces as parameters into functions, which are then executed by the function once or repeatedly on when needed, are unique to B4P and not common in other programming languges.
 This feature is actually used in control flow functions (e.g. if(), while(), etc.) which are, in other languages, defined as fixed keywords and are inherent parts of the programming language.
 In addition, this feature allows convenient operations through tables without specifying loops, e.g. with the table process() function.